 This procedure is used to make an opening through the iris, allowing fluid to flow from behind the iris directly to the front of the eye.
 This is actually bypassing its normal route but is sometimes necessary on some patients due to the nature of their glaucoma.

 Schedule a consultation

 If you know you have glaucoma or are experiencing one of the symptoms above, your next step is a consultation with Dr. Christian.
-During this time, he will perform any necessary exam to determine the best course of action to restore your eyesight.
-For years he has been delivering among the best glaucoma surgery and treatment Los Angeles & Santa Monica have to offer.
+During this time, he will perform any necessary exams in order to determine the best course of action in order to control your glaucoma.
 Please call our office today to schedule a consultation.